benjaminjhhan-web/mujoco-inverted-pendulum/README.md

 ## Results & Testing
 Once the baseline was stable, I stress-tested the controller against real-world scenarios:
 1. I simulated a massive "kick" to the pendulum at step 500.
 The PD controller successfully neutralized the disturbance and returned the system to a 0.0 radian state.
+(Ignore the line after step 1350, this is when the pendulum reached the physical limit of my simulation track).

 ![Graph With Kick](Graph-with-kick.png)